getgauge/gauge-python/docs/source/contributing.rst

 .. _issue tracker: https://github.com/kashishm/gauge-python/issues

 If you are filing issues, please provide the version of gauge core, python, gauge-python plugin and getgauge package that you have installed.
-You can find it by doing:
+You can find it by running following commands

    ::

         $ gauge -v